Mohamed-Aziz-Ben-Nessir/Mohamed-Aziz-Ben-Nessir/README.md

 - 💬 Ask me about any thing i might be able to help you with , I'm always glad to help (web dev /linux / machine learning / competitive programming / ...)
 - 🥅 I want to Contribute more to Open Source projects
 - 📫 How to reach me: mouhamedazizbennessir02@gmail.com / mohamedaziz.bennessir@etudiant-isi.utm.tn
-- ⚡ Fun fact: I'm addicted to increasing my booting speed (currently 18 secs also gentoo == no XD)
+- ⚡ Fun fact: I'm addicted to increasing my booting speed (currently 18 secs also gentoo == no )
 - here are some stuff about me , looking forward to knowing more about you !
 - my current workflow :
 ![](https://i.imgur.com/LyDsmut.png)